Kumamon Explained

 Success

 A large part of Kumamon's success can be attributed to its cuteness.
-The unusual marketing strategy of free licensing is also behind Kumamon's commercial success, since the Kumamoto prefecture grants usage rights for free to anyone as long as their products promote goods and services from the prefecture.
-Furthermore, in 2018, the Kumamoto prefecture decided to allow foreign businesses to use Kumamon, aiming to expand Kumamon to the world.[9]
+The unusual marketing strategy of free licensing has also contributed to Kumamon's commercial success; Kumamoto Prefecture grants usage rights for free to any individual group as long as the products promote goods and services from the prefecture.
+In 2018, this license was extended to foreign businesses, with aims to both boost worldwide recognition and increase tourism to the prefecture.
+Governor Ikuo Kabashima has said that he "want[s] to spread the Kumamon brand to the world."[9]

 Cultural impact

-This mascot has a minor cameo in the 2014 video game Yo-Kai Watch 2, and made an appearance in , following the main characters (Whisper, Nate, and Jibanyan) around.
-It also gained internet popularity when images of Kumamon, usually around large fires, were captioned with "Why?
+This mascot appears in a minor cameo in the 2014 video game Yo-Kai Watch 2, and made an appearance in , following the main characters (Whisper, Nate, and Jibanyan) around.
+Kumamon has gained popularity as an internet meme when images of the character, usually around a large bonfire, were captioned with text reading "Why?
 For the glory of Satan, of course!".[10]
-The Kumamoto Prefecture has taken this well, but has more carefully restricted official photography of the mascot.

 See also